Look no further, these are the top things to do in Beijing to make the most of your stay.

 You can book skip the line tickets in advance that can be easily canceled within 24 hours.

 Get Your Guide also offers a full day trip to Tiananmen Square, Forbidden City, Temple of Heaven and the Summer Palace.
 If you are on a time schedule, this is a great way to see Beijing's most popular tourist attractions in one day.
 You can book here

 Cancellation up to 24 hours in advance for full refund.

 Tiananmen Square is often toured at the same time as the Forbidden City because of its close proximity.

-It is the largest square in the world and there are many things to see.
+It is the largest square in the world covering 100 acres of land and there are many things to see.

 Chairman Mao's tomb is located in the square.
 There's the National Museum, People's Monument, Railway Museum and views from the gates.

 Tiananmen Square houses the only two ancient city gates left in Beijing.

 4. Hutong Tour